BACtrack: BACtrack View

 BACtrack demonstrated the first smartphone-based remote alcohol monitoring system at the 2018 Consumer Electronics Show.
 BACtrack View uses the front facing camera of an iOS or Android phone to record a user blowing to BACtrack Mobile.
 The user's BAC result, along with the date, time, and location, are sent in real time to another user for monitoring.

 BACtrack Skyn

 On May 19, 2016, the National Institute on Alcohol Abuse and Alcoholism (NIAAA) announced that BACtrack won first prize in the Wearable Alcohol Biosensor Challenge.
 The Wearable Alcohol Biosensor Challenge, issued through Challenge.gov in March 2015, called for non-invasive wearable technology that could improve upon existing alcohol biosensor technology used in the criminal justice system.
 An improved alcohol biosensor could be a valuable resource for the alcohol research community, decreasing reliance on participant self-report in scientific studies.

 BACtrack's winning entry, called BACtrack Skyn, is worn on the wrist and measures transdermal alcohol content.
 Results are transmitted continuously over Bluetooth to a smartphone app.
+In 2023, an external team of university researchers validated and published open-source code that can be used to model alcohol drinking in research studies using transdermal alcohol data collected from BACtrack Skyn devices.